emipa606/CompactWorkTab/README.md

 # Bug Reports and Other Feedback

-Bug reports are welcome!
-Please share them on my [https://discord.gg/4SrvKaQTB3](Discord).
-Include as many specifics as possible.
+Bug reports are welcome! [strike]Please share them on my [https://discord.gg/4SrvKaQTB3](Discord).[/strike] Include as many specifics as possible.
 Screen shots are extremely helpful, as are steps to reproduce the bug you're reporting.

 # Acknowledgments